 The lease shall contain a provision that construction or renovation of the buildings, roads, structures, and other necessary facilities shall begin within one year after the date of the lease and shall proceed according to a schedule agreed to between the department and the developer or the lease will be terminated.
 The lease shall contain such conditions and stipulations as the director considers necessary to preserve the best interest of the state.
 Moneys received by the state pursuant to this lease shall be paid into the general revenue fund.
 The lease shall provide that at the end of the lease period the buildings, structures, and related improvements shall become the property of the state without cost.

-(18) To manage the use of space owned and controlled by the department, including space in property under the jurisdiction of the Ohio building authority, by doing all of the following:
+(13) To manage the use of space owned and controlled by the department by doing all of the following:

 (a) Biennially implementing, by state agency location, a census of agency employees assigned space;